Here you can find the current listings and application deadlines

 3.3 How much of my time does the InnoFounder course take up?

 InnoFounder is a full-time occupation.
-Participating in an InnoFounder course requires you to be able to work full-time (37 hours per week) on your startup during the 12 months of the course.
+Participating in the InnoFounder program requires you to be able to work full-time (37 hours per week) on your startup during the 12 months of the program.

 3.4 What if I am going on vacation?